voladelta/fast-trade/README.md

 - enter: list,
   - required
   - default: `None`
-  - description: a list of [Logic](#LogicDetail)'s with instructions to compare the data on each tick.
+  - description: a list of [Logic](#LogicDetail)'s with instructions or expressions to compare the data on each tick.
 EVERY logic item must return True to ENTER the  trade.

 - any_enter: list,
   - optional
   - default: `None`
-  - description: a list of [Logic](#LogicDetail)'s with instructions to compare the data on each tick.
+  - description: a list of [Logic](#LogicDetail)'s with instructions or expressions to compare the data on each tick.
 ANY LOGIC ITEM can return True to ENTER the trade.

-- exit: list
+- exit: list,
   - required
   - default: `None`
-  - description: a list of [Logic](#LogicDetail)'s with instructions to compare the data on each tick.
+  - description: a list of [Logic](#LogicDetail)'s with instructions or expressions to compare the data on each tick.
 EVERY LOGIC ITEM must return True to EXIT the trade.

-- any_exit: list
+- any_exit: list,
   - optional
   - default: `None`
-  - description: a list of [Logic](#LogicDetail)'s with instructions to compare the data on each tick.
+  - description: a list of [Logic](#LogicDetail)'s with instructions or expressions to compare the data on each tick.
 ANY LOGIC ITEM can return True to EXIT the trade.

 - datapoints: list
   - optional